openedx/edx-documentation/en_us/shared/developing_course/course_outline.rst

    learners select a subsection.
 A tooltip with the unit's name appears when learners move the pointer onto an icon.

    Learners select icons in the unit navigation bar to access course units.
    They can also use the **Previous** and **Next** options at either end of the unit navigation bar to move back to the previous unit or forward to the next unit.
 The current unit is indicated with bold underlining in the unit navigation bar.

+As you develop your course, you can preview draft content from the learner's point of view.
+For more information, see :ref:`Testing Your Course Content`.

 .. _Navigating the Course Outline: